Welding

 Gas Metal Arc Welding (GMAW)

-Gas metal arc welding (GMAW), also known as MIG or wire welding, uses a continuously fed metal wire to serve as both the filler material and the electrode.
-GMAW is used in industries ranging from construction and manufacturing to car racing and vehicle production.
-Hands-on practice includes welding safety, shop practice, set up and maintaining semi-automatic arc welding unit.
-Students will gain practice welding different types of joints on flat plate (1G), horizontal (2G), and vertical up (3G) positions.
+Gas Metal Arc welding (GMAW), also known as MIG or wire welding, uses a continuously fed metal wire as both the filler material and electrode.
+This program is designed not only for students who have no prior experience but also those looking to further develop or upgrade their skills.
+GMAW has applications in various industries including construction, manufacturing and vehicle production.
+Hands-on practice includes welding safety, shop practice, and the setup and maintenance of a semi-automatic arc welding unit.
+Students will gain experience welding different types of joints on flat plate (1G), horizontal (2G), and vertical up (3G) positions.
 Upon completion, students are eligible to attempt the D1.1 GMAW plate welder qualification exam offered by the American Welding Society (AWS).

 Pipe Welding